Novaryu/zenauracore/README.md

 make
 sudo make install
 ```
-Remember to either reload the udev rule or reboot for the changes to take effect.
+Remember to either reload the udev rules or reboot for the changes to take effect.